Collaborative Beamforming Under Localization Errors: A Discrete Optimization Approach: Numerical Simulations

-For a given problem instance, we measure the performance of an algorithm by the suboptimality ratio of its output.
-Specifically, let $\mathcal{S}^{\star}$ be an optimal solution to the given subset selection problem instance \eqref{opt_main_1}-\eqref{opt_main_2}, and $\overline{\mathcal{S}}$ be the output of a given algorithm.
-We define the suboptimality ratio (SR) of the algorithm on the given problem instance as
+For a given problem instance, we measure the performance of an algorithm by the suboptimality ratio (SR) of its output.
+Specifically, let $\mathcal{S}^{\star}$ be an optimal solution to the given problem instance \eqref{opt_main_1}-\eqref{opt_main_2}, which, for small $N$, can be computed by considering all subsets $\mathcal{S} [N]$.
+Moreover, let $\overline{\mathcal{S}}$ be the (possibly suboptimal) output of a given algorithm.
+We define the SR of the algorithm on the given instance as